 The Importance of Strategic Communication in the Digital Era

-Navigating any business operation to success can and will come with varying amounts of barriers and hurdles that need to be addressed.
+Navigating any business operation to success can and will come with varying amounts of barriers and hurdles.
 One such barrier is how to get a message through to an audience in a very crowded and noisy communication environment.
 That is where strategic communication practices can take your organization to the next level by understanding where you are and where you want to be through the medium of communication.

 KNOW YOUR AUDIENCE

 As a strategic communicator, it is paramount that you understand who your audience is, where they spend their time, what they do, and what they buy.
 These insights will help you provide a whole image of who your average audience member or customer is.
-To be an effective strategic communicator, you need to understand their motivations and that requires diving in and conducting research into the nuances of their daily choices.
+To be an effective strategic communicator, you need to understand their motivations.
+This requires diving in and conducting research into the nuances of their daily choices.

 There are plenty of research methods that can help bring insights into your audience.
 These methods will fall into one of two categories and your approach depends on what you are wanting to understand.